-- 17.1 Product placement shall be allowed in broadcasting services save for the exceptions set out in this section. - 17.2 Broadcasters shall ensure that product placement is not included in news and current affairs programmes, consumer affairs programmes, religious programmes and children's programmes. - 17.3 Broadcasters shall ensure that programmes that contain produce placement meet the following requirements: - - (a) the content of the programmes and organisation within a schedule shall under no circumstances be influenced in such a way as to affect the responsibility and editorial independence of the broadcaster. - (b) they shall not directly encourage the purchase or rental of goods or services, in particular by making special promotional references to those goods or services. - (c) they shall not give undue prominence to the product in question. - (d) viewers shall be clearly informed of the existence of product placement by an appropriate identification at the start and at the end of the programme, and when a programme resumes after an advertising break, in order to avoid any confusion on the part of the viewer.
+- 17.1 Product placement shall be allowed in broadcasting services save for the exceptions set out in this section. - 17.2 Broadcasters shall ensure that product placement is not included in news and current affairs programmes, consumer affairs programmes, religious programmes and children's programmes. - 17.3 Broadcasters shall ensure that programmes that contain product placement meet the following requirements: - - (a) the content of the programmes and organisation within a schedule shall under no circumstances be influenced in such a way as to affect the responsibility and editorial independence of the broadcaster. - (b) they shall not directly encourage the purchase or rental of goods or services, in particular by making special promotional references to those goods or services.